obedlaws/CMC-simple-ETL/README.md

 Learning bit by bit how to extract, transforrm and load into a database data from api or webscraping project.

-This time i used SQLite and an API from CoinMarketCap to create a database of unique tokens and have some basic and not extensive infor about each coin
+This time I used SQLite and an API from CoinMarketCap to create a database of unique tokens and have some basic and not extensive infor about each coin

 ### [Here is what my thought process and how I did this!](https://medium.com/@obedlaws_logs/3-3-22-extracting-transforming-and-loading-42e104eac3b3)